Tag: knowledge

 — Hosea 6:6 (CSB)

 It’s interesting that the same translation, the CSB, translates Hosea 6:6 with faithful love, while in Matthew 9:13 it’s mercy.
-What makes it even more interesting is that the same word used for “faithful love” in Hebrew is also used for “mercy”.
+What makes it even more interesting is that the same used for “faithful love” in Hebrew is also used for “mercy”.

 In the context of Hosea, “faithful love” makes sense for the wayward Israelites.
 One of the issues, though, for the Israelites was that they did not show mercy to the orphans and widows (or, it seems, anyone else).